ThemeBoy/SportsPress/readme.txt

 Translators can contribute new languages to SportsPress through [Transifex](https://www.transifex.com/projects/p/sportspress/).

-Your feedback is much appreciated and makes all the difference in improving SportsPress.
-Please rate, vote, review, and share!

 = Stay Current =
 To keep up with the latest updates and new features, be sure to do the following:

 * Visit the [ThemeBoy homepage](http://themeboy.com/).
 * Subscribe to our [YouTube channel](https://www.youtube.com/user/themeboyteam).
 * Follow ThemeBoy on [Facebook](https://facebook.com/themeboy) & [Twitter](http://twitter.com/themeboy).

+= Please Rate, Vote, and Enjoy! =
+Your feedback is much appreciated and makes all the difference in improving SportsPress.

 == Installation ==